Simplemux/simplemux/documentation/scenarios.md

 You can now ping from Raspberry 1 to 192.168.33.172, and you will see if the tunnel works.

-# Scenario 2: sending IP packets between machines
+# Scenario 2: sending IP packets between VMs

+This has been tested between
 This is the setup:
 FIXME: Add image here